 You must not use the Website or any content for commercial purposes without our prior written approval.

 We try to make the information on the Website as useful and helpful as possible.
 However, the content of the Website is provided for general information only.
-The content of the Website is not intended to amount to advice on which you should rely and you should take specialist advice before taking, or refraining from taking, any action based on the content.
+The content of the Website is not intended to amount to advice upon which you should rely and you should take specialist advice before taking, or refraining from taking, any action based on the content.

-Although we try to keep the Website current, we offer no representations, guarantees, conditions or warranties that the content is accurate, complete or up-to-date.
+Although we try to keep the Website current, we offer no representations, guarantees, conditions or warranties that the content is accurate, complete or up to date.

 Nothing in these terms shall limit or exclude our liability for death or personal injury caused by our negligence, for our fraud or our fraudulent misrepresentation or for any other liability which cannot be properly excluded under English law.